 Desktop external hard drives designed for use in the home are heavier and the technology assumes a stable surface.

-If you are looking at taking your hard drive around with you it will pay to get a quality case for it and look for a drive with features that make it more tolerant of what might happen to your drive in a pocket or bag.
+If you are looking at taking your hard drive around with you it will pay to get a quality case for it.
+And look for a drive with features that make it more tolerant of what might happen to your drive in your pocket or bag.

 I’ve been a system administrator for various corporates for 15 years.
 And as admin I’ve helped many with their Mac’s and there many Apple devices.